 Youth rolemodels in front

 The youth leaders in GAME are called Playmakers.
 An important part of GAME’s activities is to offer an education to young people in order to empower them to take a role as peer educators.
 Over the past decade GAME has shown proof of concept when it comes to street sports and youth leadership.
 In 2017 GAME had more than 120,000 visits at its practices, tournaments, workshops, and open facilities in 47 neighbourhoods in Denmark and Lebanon.
-GAME is

 Awards for GAME